Beef and Lamb

 Off topic, apologies… Having been to Thailand twice in my travels, I think its fair to say how incredible and fresh the flavours are, and there is a strong Asian influence in this steak salad.
 It is also 100% keto, fast, simple and satisfying!

 Dreamy grilled lamb cutlets finished in a creamy-garlic-white-wine and thyme sauce.
 Extraordinarily tasty!
 No long-winded headnote needed here, what’s not to love?
+If you love lamb as much as I do (it’s my favourite red meat), try the Peppered Lamb Ribs recipe too.

 In case it hasn’t been clear (with all my talk of braaing!), I am living in the UK now, but I was born and raised in sunny South Africa.
 Those that know me will note that this post is way overdue – BILTONG: The way to my heart since I first chewed on it while teething as a baby (how teething is dealt with in South Africa) and my favourite keto snack ever!
 There are numerous stores around the UK that sell excellent biltong, but nothing beats the satisfaction of making your own homemade biltong.